 If a member receiving benefits dies, a one-time funeral benefit of \$600 will be paid to the estate.
 If any vested member dies before entitlement age, the member's surviving spouse will be paid a monthly benefit equal to 50% of the accrued benefit, with certain limitations.
-If a member is injured in the line of duty, the Plan Board will authorize payment of short-term disability in an amount not to exceed \$150 per month for a period not to exceed 1 year.
+If a member is injured in the line of duty, the Plan Board will authorize payment of short-term disability in an amount not to exceed \$150 per month for a period not to exceed one year.
 Coverage for an injury that causes long-term disability that deprives the volunteer of an earning capacity or that causes death is provided by an insurance policy provided by the District, and as such, the Plan Board determined that no other long-term disability payments or additional payments for a volunteer killed in the line of duty shall be paid from the Plan.

+Actuarial Assumptions - The total pension liability was determined by an actuarial valuation as of December 31, 2014, using the following actuarial assumptions, applied to all periods included in the measurement date, and rolled forward to the measurement date of December 31, 2014.
 The District has an actuarial valuation performed bi-annually.
 The most current valuation is as of December 31, 2014.

-Census information for the fund as of December 31, 2014, is as follows:
+Census information for the Plan as of December 31, 2014 was as follows:

 Active members 6

 Normal retired members 2

 Terminated vested and inactive members 0

-Tatal Manchaus

 Total Members 8